 Rugby players are no strangers to adversity.
 We get knocked down, we get back up …we get hit, we work through the pain…our bodies grow weary, and we continue push ourselves because we believe there is another play, another chance, to reach the goal line and score a try.
 We wear our black eyes, broken noses, and bruised legs with pride because it’s our proof, that we gave our best effort.
 We learned on the field that we have to persevere and keep going if we want to reach our goals.

 I believe this is why rugby players develop a mental toughness, which allows them to persevere through the hard hits play after play.
 Developing resilience enabled me to endure the hard hits life threw my way.
-I would get up and try again, always believing there was a way to achieve my goal.
+I would get up and try again, always believing there was a way to achieve my goal or get through the dark days.

 When I joined the rugby team, I expected to be challenged.
 I also expected it to be accompanied by good times, great memories, and forever friends.
 I never expected I would also learn valuable lessons that would influence my life and career.
 It’s ironic that a sport once viewed by many as “inappropriate for girls” to play, has become one of the fastest growing women’s sports in the U.S. I like to believe it’s because people are able to see how values and lessons like these are learned in rugby and how they have defined the character and careers of so many incredible, strong, and influential women in the workplace today.